-In order to upload the required documents and complete your application, you will need to log in to VUnet, the university's student portal.
+In order to upload the required documents and complete your application, you will need to log in to VUweb, the university's student portal.
 We advise you to do this as soon as possible after applying in Studielink.

 Please note: you do not need to send original documents when applying, but you will need to send a certified paper copy of your diploma if you are admitted by which time you will be informed about the requirements in more detail.

-After you complete your enrolment application in Studielink you will receive a VUnet-ID (username and password) in two separate e-mails sent to the address you entered in Studielink.
+After you complete your enrollment application in Studielink you will receive a VUnet-ID (username and password) in two separate e-mails sent to the address you entered in Studielink.
 This may take up to two working days.